falcosecurity/falco/README.md

 To report security vulnerabilities, please follow the community process outlined in the documentation found [here](https://github.com/falcosecurity/.github/blob/main/SECURITY.md).

-## What's next for Falco?

-Stay updated with Falco's evolving capabilities by exploring the [Falco Roadmap](https://github.com/orgs/falcosecurity/projects/5), which provides insights into the features currently under development and planned for future releases.

-## License
+## Building

-Falco is licensed to you under the [Apache 2.0](./COPYING) open source license.
+For comprehensive, step-by-step instructions on building Falco from source, please refer to the [official documentation](https://falco.org/docs/developer-guide/source/).

 ## Testing

 <details>
 	<summary>Expand Testing Instructions</summary>

-Falco's [Build Falco from source](https://falco.org/docs/install-operate/source/) is the go-to resource to understand how to build Falco from source.
+Falco's [Build Falco from source](https://falco.org/docs/developer-guide/source/) is the go-to resource to understand how to build Falco from source.
 In addition, the [falcosecurity/libs](https://github.com/falcosecurity/libs) repository offers additional valuable information about tests and debugging of Falco's underlying libraries and kernel drivers.

 Here's an example of a `cmake` command that will enable everything you need for all unit tests of this repository: